sammuelyee/docs/faqs.md

 ### I have topographical maps in JPG and pdf formats.
 How can I convert these to add as base layers on the map?

 there is not a direct or easy way to do that from CartoDB.
-What I recommend you is to use CartoDB.js in combination with eaflet to create overlays with images.
+What I recommend you is to use CartoDB.js in combination with Leaflet to create overlays with images.

 Here you can find an example: